springboot-microservices-project/.github/profile/page/gateway-service/page/gateway-cors.md

 ```

-### 1.4. on every microservices, dont use @CorsOrigin
+### 1.4.
+Dont use @CorsOrigin on every microservices,

-on every microservices, dont use @CorsOrigin on every endpoint, because that annotation will generate duplicate key on http response header, thats will make the browser cannot accept the http response
+Dont use @CorsOrigin on every microservices, because that annotation will generate duplicate key on http response header, thats will make the browser cannot accept the http response

+- example of dont using @CorsOrigin on ProductController.java
 ```
 @RestController
 @RequestMapping(BaseController.basePrefixApi + "/product")